SPF Record Generator

 Record type: TXT · ip4/ip6 mechanisms don’t count against the 10-lookup limit.

-Nothing is authorized yet — this record would tell receivers that no server may send for your domain.
+Nothing is authorized yet.
+This record would tell receivers that no server may send for your domain.
 Select your email providers above (or tick the parked-domain option if that's intended).

 After you publish